 The ocelot is basically a solitary animal, which hunts and roams its territorial range (around 20 square miles) alone.
 The male marks his territory with typically strong urine and is careful not to intrude into other male ocelots' territories.
 Ocelots' acute sight, sense of hearing and smell make them natural candidates as night predators.
 Although they are agile climbers and often kill and feed on monkeys, birds, and squirrels, they primarily hunt on the ground.
 On the ground, ocelots feed on reptiles, fish, rodents and rabbits, and young deer.

-Ocelots reach sexual mature at about two years and mate once or twice a year thereafter.
+Ocelots reach sexual maturity at about two years and mate once or twice a year thereafter.
 After a gestation period of approximately 70 days, a litter is born of one to four kittens, averaging two.
 The female ocelot is a dedicated mother, who only leaves her kittens in their secluded den to hunt.
 At around six months, the young ocelots start to hunt with their mother.
 Around 18 months, they leave to establish their own territories.

 You can help ocelots and other big cats regain their rightful role in the world of animals by supporting these organizations: